zenderock/servelink-app/README.md

    ./scripts/local/ngrok.sh
    ```

-Once installed, you can start the app with `./scripts/local/clean.sh`.
+Start the app with `./scripts/local/start.sh`.
 You can clean up your local dev environment (files, Docker images/networks, ...) with `./scripts/local/clean.sh`.

 You can also use `./scripts/local/db-reset.sh` if you want to drop the database and start fresh.
 You'll need to run `./scripts/local/db-migrate.sh` again afterwards.